stale and unclean smelling

 winced to picture them sewing the coarse material under a coal-oil lamp with fingers stiffening from the day’s work.

-a calculator with counters on rods or in grooves
+a manual calculator with counters on rods or in grooves

 When Bailey was six and I a year younger, we used to rattle off the times tables with the speed I was later to see Chinese children in San Francisco employ on their